noasimon/datahack2019/README.md

 paths, signatures = read_signatures('signatures.pkl')
 ```
 See our data visualization and solution demos to see an example of how to use this data.
 When you use these features make sure to use the "paths" to synchronize it with the rest of the data.

+## The evaluation data
+Evaluation data will have the same structure as the training data, except all paths will be stripped from the "person_####" folder.
+Note that the evaluation data may contain some additional identities, to make manual labeling less appealing.
+You will not be scored on these identities.

 ## Data Visualization
 In this demo, use the [Tensorboard Embedding Projector](https://www.tensorflow.org/guide/embedding) to visualize our data, embedded based on the pre-computed imagenet signatures.